 Instructions

 - Line two baking sheets with parchment paper and set them aside.
-You'll add the goldfish cutouts onto the parchment paper as you cut them.
+Add the goldfish cutouts onto the parchment paper as you cut them.

 - Add all the ingredients to a food processor and blend on low for 5 seconds at a time until a dough forms and the ingredients are well combined.
 Remove the dough from the food processor and press it together to form a ball using your hands.